Baryogenesis from the weak scale to the grand unification scale: Leptogenesis

 In its original version leptogenesis was based on a GUT-scale seesaw mechanism with hierarchical heavy Majorana neutrinos.
 Since their masses are far above collider energies one may wonder whether GUT-scale leptogenesis is at all experimentally testable.
 In the following we therefore illustrate with a few examples some current hints and conceivable future evidence for leptogenesis at the GUT scale.
-Both, long-baseline neutrino-oscillation experiments and cosmology can be expected to play an important role.
+Both long-baseline neutrino-oscillation experiments and cosmology can be expected to play an important role.

 It is instructive to compare possible tests for leptogenesis and GUTs.
-Intriguing hints for grand unification are the fact that quarks and leptons form complete representations of SU(5), the simplest simple group containing the Standard Model gauge group.
-Moreover, the gauge couplings of strong and electroweak interactions unify at a large energy scale (GUT scale), approximately without supersymmetry, and rather precisely with supersymmetry.
+Hints for grand unification are the fact that quarks and leptons form complete representations of SU(5), the simplest simple group containing the standard model gauge group.
+Moreover, the gauge couplings of strong and electroweak interactions unify at a large energy scale (GUT scale), approximately without supersymmetry and more precisely with supersymmetry.
 A generic prediction of GUTs is proton decay.
 Relations between Yukawa couplings are model dependent.
 Together with proton decay branching ratios they contain important information about the theory at the GUT scale.

-In a similar way there are qualitative and quantitative hints for GUT-scale leptogenesis (see Table~\ref{tab:GUT}).
+In a similar way there are qualitative and quantitative hints for GUT-scale leptogenesis: see Table~\ref{tab:GUT}.
 Interactions in GUTs change baryon and lepton number, and the spontaneous breaking of \BL~can generate large Majorana masses for right-handed neutrinos, the basis of leptogenesis.
-If Yukawa couplings in the neutrino sector are similar to Yukawa coupling for quarks and charged leptons, the seesaw formula \eqref{seesaw} automatically yields the right order of magnitude of the neutrino mass scale in terms of Fermi scale $v_\text{EW} \sim 100~\text{GeV}$ and the GUT scale $v_\text{GUT} \sim 10^{15}~\text{GeV}$,
+If Yukawa couplings in the neutrino sector are similar to Yukawa coupling for quarks and charged leptons, the seesaw formula \eqref{seesaw} automatically yields the right order of magnitude of the neutrino mass scale in terms of the Fermi scale $v_\text{EW} \sim 100~\text{GeV}$ and the GUT scale $v_\text{GUT} \sim 10^{15}~\text{GeV}$:

-A generic prediction of leptogenesis is that also light neutrinos are Majorana fermions, which can be probed in neutrino-less double $\beta$-decay.
+A generic prediction of leptogenesis is that light neutrinos are Majorana fermions, which can be probed in neutrinoless double-$\beta$ decay.
 Moreover, GUTs connect Yukawa matrices in the neutrino sector with those in the charged lepton and quark sectors.
-Depending on the GUT model, this leads to predictions for neutrino masses and mixings and to relations amoung the phases that yield the CP violation necessary for leptogenesis.
+Depending on the GUT model, this leads to predictions for neutrino masses and mixings and to relations among the phases that yield the $CP$ violation necessary for leptogenesis.